VLucet/GitWorkshop/README.txt

 This is just a test.
 Forest Gump, Shrek and Moana are all great films.
 (Ok, but seriously the Moana soundtrack is tops.)

+I want to add something that I will only see on my new branch.